 Move: You can move one room at a time.

-Arrow: You start with 3 arrows.
-If you ever run out of arrows without killing the Wumpus, you lose.
-Each arrow can be shot into an adjacent room.
-You aim by telling the computer which room you want to shoot into.
-If the arrow hits the Wumpus, you win.
+Shoot an Arrow: You start the game with 3 arrows.
+You can shoot Arrow into any adjacent room connected via a tunnel.
+If the arrow enters the room with the Wumpus, it is killed and you win.
+If not, the Wumpus wakes up momentarily, and may move to a new room as described above.
+If you ever run out of arrows without killing the Wumpus, it will immediately take advantage of the situation by eating you (you lose).

 Purchase Arrows: You can purchase 2 more arrows by getting at least 2 out of three trivia questions right.

 Purchase a secret: You can purchase a secret by getting at least 2 out of three trivia questions right.
 The secrets range from not very useful to very useful.
 You can be told the room number where a bat lives, where a pit is, if the Wumpus is within 2 rooms of you, or the room number where the Wumpus is currently.
-However, you might also be told what room number you are currently in or the answer to a trivia question you have gotten wrong.
+However, you might also be told what room number you are currently in or the answer to a trivia question you have already been asked.

 Warnings

-When you are one room away from Wumpus or hazard, the computer says:
+Whenever a hazard or the Wumpus is in an adjacent room, you are given a warning (or multiple warnings) about what’s nearby.
+The game will present these warnings (in any manner consistent with game interface):

 Wumpus - I smell a Wumpus!